Duterte says he told Obama he never insulted him, thinks U.N.'s Ban a fool

 "Even Ban Ki-moon weighed in," Duterte said.
 "Also gave a statement before, several weeks ago, about the human rights violation.
 Sabi ko, isa ka pang tarantado (you are another fool)."

+The Philippines would let Indonesian forces pursuing pirates enter its waters, he said.

+""This time we make it clear that if the chase began in Indonesia, then crosses in international waters, and inside Philippine waters, they can go ahead and blast them off."

-(Reporting by Fergus Jensen and Karen Lema; Writing by Eveline Danubrata; Editing by Nick Macfie)
+Reporting by Fergus Jensen in JAKARTA and Karen Lema; in MANILA; Additional reporting by Gayatri Suroyo; Writing by Eveline Danubrata; Editing by Nick Macfie